atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 -h, --help  Displays the help of command line options -v, --version  Displays the software version
+-s, --silent  Silent mode
+-l, --local  Work in local directory
+-n, --threads-nb=<n>  Number of threads to use
+-g, --gpus-nb=<n>  Number of gpus to use
 -r, --run-number=<nb>  A given run number
 -f, --file-parameters=<file>  File containing the parameters --predictand-db=<file>  The predictand DB